Email Queue Explained: Fix Delivery Delays In 2026

 4. Is “queued” the same as “delivered”?

 No. “Queued” means waiting for delivery attempts.
-“Delivered” usually means accepted by the recipient’s mail system, not “in the inbox.
+“Delivered” usually means accepted by the recipient’s mail system, not “in the inbox.”
+Learn more about this difference in our delivery issues guide.

 Conclusion: Queues Are A Safeguard, Not A Setback